Al Qasimi Hospital performs the first cardiac catheterization surgery using the latest scanning device

-The device, which is based on the scanning mechanism, evaluates the coronary arteries in terms of cholesterol, calcium, and tissues, and reads the extent of the susceptibility of these tissues to heart attacks in the future, as the device was used to perform the catheterization of a 50-year-old woman.
+The device, which is based on the scanning mechanism, assesses the coronary arteries in terms of cholesterol, calcium, and tissue, and reads the susceptibility of these tissues to heart attacks in the future, as the device was used to perform the catheterization of a 50-year-old woman.

 In detail, the patient was admitted to the hospital suffering from angina pectoris, and after conducting the necessary examinations, it was found that there were atherosclerosis in the arteries, which required immediate surgical intervention using a modern device that covers an area ranging between 1.3 mm and 6 mm to remove coronary atherosclerosis.